Asyncharles/Jenin/README.md

 ## Jenin

-Redis JSON and Object parser for Java using Gson and Jedis.
+Redis object parser for Java

 Still under heavy development / no official release for now.
+The first release of this project is planned for the next weeks.

 Contact finalvoiddev@gmail.com for any requests/issues.